 2- The Steam vents

-As you drive back from the Jaggar Museum, stop off at the Steam Vent car park just off Crater Rim Drive and walk a short distance to view the many steam vents that lead up to the rim of the crater.
+Stop off at the Steam Vent car park just off Crater Rim Drive and walk a short distance to view the many steam vents that lead up to the rim of the crater.

 If you go there on a rainy day like we did you will be amazed by the amount of steam being generated!

-If you enjoy hiking and have the time it’s worth doing the short one-mile return hike from the Kīlauea Visitor Center parking lot.
+If you enjoy hiking and have the time, it’s worth doing the short one-mile return hike from the Kīlauea Visitor Center parking lot.
 The Sulphur Banks trail is an easy hike and will take you past many more steam vents.

 3- The Kīlauea Iki Trail